vaneseltine/nominally/paper.md

 and requires minimal dependencies.
 The `nominally` API provides simple command-line, function, and class access and easily integrates with the `pandas` [@McKinney2010] data analysis library.
-The aim is to be able to parse thousands or millions of strings into name parts for record linkage that maintain relevant features while excluding irrelevant details.
+The aim is to parse thousands or millions of strings into name parts for record linkage that maintain relevant features while excluding irrelevant details.